Innovation ALWAYS Demands We Change the Rules

 Try It For Yourself

 Here’s some other innovations we see introduced in e.g. software development organisations.
-Try running through the above four questions for one or more items on this list:
+May I invite you to run through the above four questions for one or more items on this list?:

 - Teams / team-based development.